Finland

 | Significant government intervention in the economy through high public spending and strict regulatory requirements. |

-YES, A LOT.
-Capital gains are taxed heavily in Finland at 34%, with no annual wealth tax.
-But inheritance takes a second bite when assets transfer.
-Two trigger events on the same value: sale and succession.
+Capital gains get fleeced in Finland at 34%, with no annual wealth levy.
+But inheritance takes a second bite when assets pass down.

-YES, BUT TAXED.
-Corporate tax in Finland lands at a moderate 20% with no IP-box softening.
-Standard accounting, VAT at 25.5, standard administrative weight.
-Nothing exotic in either direction.
+Corporate tax in Finland lands at a moderate 20%, no IP-box to soften it.
+Standard accounting, VAT at 25.5, the usual dose of paperwork.
+Nothing to celebrate, nothing to flee.

-YES.
-Finland is built for holding.
-An extensive treaty network (75 signed agreements) cuts withholding on cross-border dividend, interest and royalty flows, and a full participation-exemption regime (100% on qualifying dividends and gains) lets value flow through without a domestic layer.
-The classic elite-tier setup: a holding structured here travels well across borders.
+Finland is built for holding, plain and simple.
+An extensive treaty network (75 signed agreements) hacks down withholding on cross-border dividends, interest and royalties, and a full participation exemption (100% on qualifying dividends and gains) lets value flow through without a domestic tollbooth.

 | Country | Status | Dividends | Interest | Royalties |